cmhughes/latexindent.pl/.github/ISSUE_TEMPLATE/latexindent-pl-issue-template.md

 original .tex code
 --
-*Please paste your .tex code here*
+*Please paste your .tex code here.
+Please note in answering your issue, I may add the code you provide to the test-cases directory.
+Please detail explicitly if you would prefer me not to do so.*.

 yaml settings
 --